kevin-toles/tpm-job-finder-poc/src/resume/README.md

 ## Main Components
 - **ResumeUploader:** Backend service for accepting txt/pdf/doc/docx resumes, registering metadata, locating files, and saving to ResumeStore for e2e/manual testing.
-- **ResumeStore:** Local storage and secure metadata management, with stubs for access control, encryption, retrieval, deletion, audit logging, and API endpoints.
+- **ResumeStore:** Local storage and secure metadata management.
+	- Stubs for:
+		- Access control (future: restrict file access by user/role)
+		- Encryption (future: encrypt resumes/metadata at rest)
+		- Audit logging (future: compliance and traceability)
+		- API endpoints (future: RESTful interface for resume ops) See [STUB_CATALOG.md](../../STUB_CATALOG.md) for a full list of stubs and extension points.

 ## Main Responsibilities
 - **File Intake:** Accepts resume files from a designated directory or via upload.
 Can locate files by filename for manual/e2e testing.